Mekino05/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-write a function that adds a new node at the end of a dlistint_t list
+write a function that adds a new node at the beginning of a dlistint_t list